rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 + mapping a data source to appropriate template set
 + rendering template sets to produce a final website

-Modern static site generators leave creation and curration to your text editor and revision control system (e.g. vi and git).
+Modern static site generators leave creation and curation to your text editor and revision control system (e.g. vi and git).

 Most static site generators use a simplified markup.
 A populate one is called [Markdown](https://en.wikipedia.org/wiki/Markdown).
 This "markup" is predictable enough that you can easily convert the results to HTML and other useful formats with tools like [pandoc](http://pandoc.org/).
-In most static site generators your content is currated in Markdown and when the pages are built it is rendered to HTML for injection into your website's template and theme.
+In most static site generators your content is curated in Markdown and when the pages are built it is rendered to HTML for injection into your website's template and theme.